 Making Chapatis, Panauti Community Home Stay, Nepal ©MDHarding

-I hope you enjoyed reading and your feeling empowered, inspired and bold.
+I hope you enjoyed reading and feel empowered, inspired, and bold.
 How will you 'Be Bold For Change'? x